 The Australian scholar Clinton Fernandes has drawn attention to how AUKUS will lock in Australia’s dependence on the US, and it can be argued that the UK and potential new members face the same dilemma.
 According to Fernandes, Australia’s reflexive protection of American interests in the Indo-Pacific render it a “a subordinate beneficiary of the US empire”.
 The problem with AUKUS, Fernandes contends, is that it accelerates this “structural dependence” on Washington, where it will become only possible to defend oneself “in the context of the US alliance”.
 If one follows this argument, any new joiners would lose agency in their foreign policy decisions and security posture, and particularly so if the nature of their membership were to involve deepening military interoperability.
 Fernandes also highlights the inherent contradiction at the heart of the AUKUS project with its rhetoric on trade.
 For Australia, like the rest of Asia, China is a major trading partner which has the ostensibly absurd outcome that AUKUS is about “protecting trade with China from China”.

 Even without an enlargement, AUKUS poses the risk of accelerating competition between regional powers for military superiority.
-Individual actions may be characterised by the AUKUS members as providing deterrent value and as necessary for security, but the realist security dilemma can trigger an upwards trajectory in the defence posture of rival states, namely China, as each side takes further defensive actions.
+Even if individual actions are characterised by the AUKUS members as providing deterrent value and are necessary for security, the classic security dilemma in fact can lead to an upwards trajectory in the security posture of other states, namely China, as each side takes further defensive actions aimed at countering the other side.
 Indeed, the line between offensive and defensive actions is far from clear.
-There is a risk that rather than curbing China’s territorial ambitions, AUKUS will put the US and its allies on a military footing in the Indo-Pacific.
-As such, it may be more pragmatic for the US to refocus its engagement in the Indo-Pacific towards encouraging de-escalation and seeking out cooperation with China in some mutually beneficial areas, most obviously these being the economic development of poorer regions and collaboration over the global path to net zero.
+There is a risk that rather than checking China’s territorial ambitions, AUKUS will put the US and its allies on a collision course in the Indo-Pacific.
+As such, it may be more pragmatic for the US to refocus its engagement in the Indo-Pacific towards encouraging de-escalation and seeking out cooperation with China in some specific areas, most obviously these being economic development of poorer regions and collaboration over the path to net zero.

 Notwithstanding the stir over plans for next-generation submarines and advanced capabilities, AUKUS stems from a logic of order-engineering and represents a pillar in the US grand strategy to build a LIO 2.0.
-The geographical pivot of this strategy has been, since Obama launched his “pivot to Asia”, China and the Indo-Pacific region.
-However, the exclusive nature of AUKUS might be at odds with Washington’s order-engineering strategy, as Asian countries reflect on the implications of the pact for their region.
+The geographical pivot of this strategy has been, since Obama launched his “pivot to Asia”, the Indo-Pacific region.
+However, the exclusive nature of AUKUS might be at odd with its order engineering strategy, as Asian countries reflect on the implications of the pact for their region.
 Perhaps it would be better for the US to redeploy AUKUS to narrow areas of trilateral technology collaboration and redouble diplomatic efforts on strengthening ASEAN as a stabilising force in the region rather than sewing divisions.

 While AUKUS has certainly been designed with an exclusive logic, the three members of the pact may not hold all the cards.
 The AUKUS deal has served as a reminder that the Asian order, in comparison to the trans-Atlantic bloc, remains more politically hybrid and geopolitically fragmented.
 To an extent, diversity has been one of the greatest assets of Asia in recent decades – with state-led types of capitalism that have spurred economic growth across the region.
 However, such diversity is also a reminder that the legitimacy and success of AUKUS cannot be taken for granted.